Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

-Under the general framework of Youtube Net, subsequent realizations have been proposed recently.
-For instance, neural collaborative filtering (NCF) \cite{he2017neural} learns a user's feature vector based on his implicit interactions with items through pre-training and combines it with the user's characteristics, the same is true of constructing item feature vectors.
-For the prediction of an implicit user-item interaction, NCF concatenates the corresponding feature vectors of the user and item as the input of a deep neural network containing a generalized matrix factorization (GMF) layer and multiple MLP layers both jointed to a NeuMF layer, which comes out the predicted proximity between the user-item pair (Fig.~\ref{NCF} gives details).
-For more information input, ConvMF \cite{kim2016convolutional} used a convolution neural network (CNN) \cite{li2016survey} to enhance PMF \cite{mnih2007probabilistic} for representations of documents.
-To alleviate the overfitting problem encountered by deep learning models, Cheng et al. \cite{cheng2016wide} proposed to combine deep learning with wide learning \cite{pandey2014go}.
+Under the Youtube Net framework, specific implementations have been proposed.
+For instance, in order to prepare the embeddings for constructing user's feature vector, neural collaborative filtering (NCF) \cite{he2017neural} bases the pre-training on user's implicit interactions with items combined with user's characteristics.
+The same is true of constructing item's feature vector.
+After that, as shown in Fig.~\ref{graph_set_one}, when coming to predicting an implicit user-item interaction, NCF concatenates the feature vectors of the corresponding user and item, used as the input of a generalized matrix factorization (GMF) layer and multiple MLP layers, respectively, which are both jointed to a NeuMF layer outputting the final prediction.
+As for being compatible with side information as input, ConvMF \cite{kim2016convolutional} proposes an enhanced PMF \cite{mnih2007probabilistic} based on convolution neural networks (CNNs) \cite{li2016survey}, which can be used to learn the representations of documents.
+However, these deep learning models could encounter the over-fitting problem.
+To alleviate that, Cheng et al. \cite{cheng2016wide} proposed to combine deep learning with wide learning \cite{pandey2014go} as a strategy.

-Compared with linear operators such as the dot product generally adopted by shallow learning models, the deep learning method also supports a more robust measurement for the user-item proximity that helps uncover the complex non-linear relations between user-item pairs by using their embeddings.
-For instance, NCF uses a deep neural network to learn the non-linear relations between the embeddings of a user-item pair with respect to their proximity.
-Deep matrix factorization (DMF) \cite{xue2017deep} further extended this idea to the prediction of ratings based on a user-item matrix $Y$ combining both the implicit and explicit user-item interactions (Fig.~\ref{DMF} gives details).
+In addition, as for measuring user-item proximity in recommendation, compared with linear operators (like dot product) pervasively adopted by models based on shallow learning, the deep learning framework can be generalized as a non-linear operator for proximity measurement, which is more robust since it could uncover the complex non-linear relations between user-item pairs.
+For instance, by means of a deep neural network, NCF can learn the non-linear relations between an implicit user-item interaction and the two embeddings of the corresponding user and item.
+Its implementation was soon generalized to based on explicit user-item interactions by deep matrix factorization (DMF) \cite{xue2017deep}, which can learn the non-linear relations between an explicit user-item interaction and the corresponding values in a user-item matrix $Y$ constructed from both implicit and explicit user-item interactions, as shown in Fig.~\ref{graph_set_one}.